StephenWilkens/StephenWilkens/README.md

 <div align="center">

-## Hi there!
+## Welcome!

 #### I'm Stephen Wilkens, a software developer living in New Jersey.
-I'm currently building a website for a local multi-business building and looking for full-time development work.
-Feel free to browse some of my repositories below and please reach out if you would like to collaborate!
+I come from a background in the fast-paced and dynamic food service industry and am now seeking a fulfilling career in software development.
+After learning Ruby on Rails and completing the Back-End Engineering program at The Turing School of Software and Design, I turned my sights to learning Javascript and Front-End Development to round out my experience.
+Most recently I worked as a Web Developer, building both a website and an online store for a local business(repository below).
+I'm currently on the hunt for a full-time role in software development, ideally in ruby, javascript, or typescript.
+I would especially love to work at a company with a tight-knit team where I can grow and make an impact quickly.
+If you're hiring, let's chat!

 <a href="https://www.linkedin.com/in/stephen-wilkens"><img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/></a><a href="mailto:stephenwilkens@gmail.com"><img alt="Gmail" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" /></a>
 ***